bytebase/bytebase.com-old/content/docs/en/reference/error-code/core.md

 The version for migration is out of order.
 The database has already applied a newer version.

-<h3 id="204">204 - Migration missing baseline</h3>

-For version control (VCS) based migration, we require the database to establish a basline first.
-See [help doc](/docs/vcs-integration/create-the-first-baseline-migration) for more details.

 <h3 id="205">205 - Migration pending</h3>

 The database migration is already in progress.